ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-Add the code on line 10.
+Open the **Race_Manager_Server** script and add the code on line 10 to the `OnPlayerJoined` function.
 We need to keep track of the splits the player has overlapped.
 To do this we can store them in a table called `splits` for each player.

 ```lua linenums="1"
 local function GetTotalPreviousSplitTime(splits)